metacall/gsoc-2022/README.md

 For trying out how the CLI or REPL works right now, you can download it here: https://github.com/metacall/install

 The student must send a proper design in order to be accepted before starting the refactor, it can be discussed with the Staff on the [different chats we are available](https://github.com/metacall/gsoc-2022/blob/main/README.md#find-us).

+**Expected outcomes**: A refactor of MetaCall CLI with a bootstrappable design with all the current functionality (and improvements) provided as means of CLI plugins.

+**Possible mentors**:  Fernando Vaño Garcia, Vicente Eduardo Ferrer Garcia

 **Resources**: